Praeda822/100-days-of-code/log.md

 ### Day 30: Tuesday, 4th June, 2024

-**Today's Progress**: Today I started learning about AJAX: Aynschronous Javascript and XML.
+**Today's Progress:** Today I started learning about AJAX: Aynschronous Javascript and XML.
 The theory part was great, but then I hit a huge blocker in regards to the actual course content itself:

     const btn = document.querySelector('.btn-country');
     const countriesContainer = document.querySelector('.countries');